 CATREUS

 Let’s see it then.

 HESSA opens her hand to show the Fist.
 The others peer at it.

+VIDHYA

+I cannot believe this is the last time we’ll all make a decision together.

 HESSA looks over to the door of the Decision Making Chamber where REKA is waiting.
 The half sunken concrete slab of the decision making chamber looms above them.
 Habitation pods have been attached to the building and some of them glow gently in the twilight.

-VIDHYA

-I cannot believe this is the last time.

 HESSA gives a look of assent and leads them towards the building; VIDHIYA loosely puts her hand inside HESSA’s.
 On the other side, CATREUS crooks her arm inside HESSA’s.